-Earlier in the year we wrote three horror stories about Service Integration projects going wrong… there were (a little) fictional, but all based on things we have seen in real-life during our careers.
+Earlier we wrote three horror stories about Service Integration projects going wrong… they were (a little) fictional, but all based on things we have seen in real-life during our careers.
 In case you missed the blog you can read it here.

 The reason we used horror stories to describe how badly things can go, is because most businesses don’t realise they are in the middle of a terrible mess, until it is too late.
 So, if we can help you to recognise the signs of frightening challenges ahead, you will have a better chance of avoiding the common mistakes and you’ll turn your integration project into a great success.

 On reflection of each of our horror stories, here is a quick-fire set of questions you can ask yourself to avoid such terror and treachery.

 Q1.
 Have you spoken to everyone you need to learn from?

 Our first story was about a 12 month software implementation project that never finished.
 In the story it dragged on because no one realised how many unknowns there were in the scope of work.
 So, to avoid this, the question to ask is ‘Have you spoken to everyone you need to learn from?’
 You need to think about this, as missing important parts of a project scope can come from assuming you know an answer, rather than going out and finding it out from the right people who hold the truth.

 Q2.
 Are you creating too much new code?